mementomori98/Logging-Challenge/README.md

    - Log at `Critical` for unhandled exceptions.

 4. **Add correlation IDs**
-   - Generate one per request (middleware).
+   - Generate one per request.
    - Pass through all logs for traceability.

 ---